 Once again, Dell was listening (I wonder if they’ve tapped my phone).
 During CES 2021, Dell rolled out a 40-inch, 5k beauty.
 Now we’re talking—11 bezel-less megapixels.

-But I’m still a pixel pig, so I immediately coupled it up with my 17-in 5K notebook giving me 22-megapixels.
+But I’m still a pixel pig, so I immediately coupled it up with my 17-inch 5K notebook giving me 22-megapixels.

 Another way to think about it is if you crammed two 27-inch 2560 × 1440 monitors together, you’d get 7.3 megapixels spread across 49-inches—66% of what you could get with the Dell UltraSharp 40 Curved WUHD Monitor (U4021QW) and no bezels.

 It was really tough.
 First of all, I had to plug in the power cord.
 Then I had to connect a USB-C cable from my notebook to the Dell U4021Qw.
 And then, is there no end to my burden?
 I had to look at my notebook so it would know it was me.
 It did, and it

 |The DisplayHDR standard from VESA is an attempt to make the differences in HDR specifications easier to understand for consumers, with standards mainly used in computer monitors and laptops.
 VESA defines a set of HDR levels, all of them must support HDR10, with a brightness of 1k to 4k Nits|

 immediately connected and configured the monitors (that’s Microsoft’s magic).
 The elapsed time from putting the monitor on the desk until I was moving a cursor around on it ~2 minutes.
 I can remember when it would take an hour or more to get such a configuration to work.
 Now, when I approach the desk, the notebook and 40-inch monitor wake up and are ready to go.
 More productivity—my coffee doesn’t even cool off.